i-love-flamingo/flamingo/Readme.md

 ## What is Flamingo

-Flamingo is a high productivity go based framework for building fast and pluggable web projects.
+Flamingo is a high productivity go based framework for rapidly building fast and pluggable web projects.
 It is used to build scalable and maintainable (web)applications.

 Flamingo is: